Polaris Infrastructure (TSE:PIF) Issues Quarterly Earnings Results

-Polaris Infrastructure (TSE:PIF) posted its quarterly earnings results on Thursday.
-The company reported C$0.01 EPS for the quarter, missing the consensus estimate of C$0.05 by C($0.04), reports.
+Polaris Infrastructure (TSE:PIF) released its quarterly earnings results on Thursday.
+The company reported C$0.01 EPS for the quarter, missing the consensus estimate of C$0.05 by C($0.04), Zacks reports.

 The business also recently announced a quarterly dividend, which will be paid on Friday, August 27th.
 Stockholders of record on Friday, August 27th will be issued a $0.15 dividend.
-This represents a $0.60 annualized dividend and a dividend yield of 3.20%.
-The ex-dividend date of this dividend is Friday, August 13th.
-Polaris Infrastructure’s payout ratio is 34.84%.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.25%.
+The ex-dividend date is Friday, August 13th.
+Polaris Infrastructure’s payout ratio is currently 34.84%.

 About Polaris Infrastructure